muschellij2/high_res_ct_template/index.md

 To define convergence, we would like a high DSC between the masks and a low RMSE.
 Ideally, the convergence criteria would set a DSC of $1$ and a RMSE less than $1$ Hounsfield Unit (HU), which would indicate the voxel intensity is changing less than $1$ HU on average.
 As CT scans are measured in integers, this RMSE would likely be as good as possible.
 We set a DSC cutoff of $0.95$ and chose the template with the lowest RMSE.
 As this procedure is computationally expensive, we ran $40$ iterations, which was adequate for achieving stable results (Figure \@ref(fig:performance)).

-Values of the final template that were lower than $5$ HU were boundary regions, outside the region of the brain and likely due to average of one or a small few of images, incongruent with the remainder of the template (Supplemental Figure \@ref(fig:boundary)).
+Values of the final template that were lower than $5$ HU were boundary regions, outside the region of the brain and likely due to average of one or a small few of images, incongruent with the remainder of the template (Supplemental Figure 1).
 We did not constrain the DSC and RMSE calculation excluding these regions, but excluded values less than $5$ HU from the final template.

 After the template was created, we padded the coronal plane so that the template was 512x512x512.
 The intention is that these dimensions allow it easier to create sub-sampled arrays that are cubes and multiples of 8, such as 256x256x256, 128x128x128, or 64x64x64 with isotropic resolution.